- Why company size is so important in business acquisition

 Pro Forma Financial Statements

-Pro forma statements are thought experiments for what your business might look like in financial terms, six months, a year, or several years in the future, given the investment in change that you expect to make.
-Typically you’ll consider two eventualities: the financial statements if things go as planned and the downside financial statements.
+Pro forma statements predict future financial outcomes based on expected investments in change.
+Typically, you'll consider two eventualities: the financial statements if things go as planned and the downside financial statements.
 Of course, things could always go better than expected.
 But you hardly need to plan early for this.

 You can do fundamental modeling of this in the same SBA Model calculator in cells G25:G27.

 These represent added costs in year 1 to help systematize the business (that would sit outside of the Overfund amount in C7).
 Most businesses would benefit from adding 100k to 200k in expenses – the exact amount would depend on the deal and the Acquisition Entrepreneur.
-For example, a deal where the finances were handled by the transitioning owner, and the AE does not have strong financial skills, would likely benefit from a fractional CFO for financial leadership.
+For example, a deal where the transitioning owner handled the finances, and the AE does not have strong financial skills, would likely benefit from a fractional CFO for financial leadership.

 Most businesses do not have a strong web presence or any form of digital marketing or advertising.
-So we model in an added cost of $5k/month ($60,000) for this.
+So, we model an added cost of $5k/month ($60,000) for this.

 More detailed pro-forma expenses are added in the “Cash flow model – 5-year exit” sheet, with instructions within the instructions tab.